jackmurray90/fryx/README.md

-# Trade API
+# Fryx

-Trade API is an open source cryptocurrency exchange.
+Fryx is an open-source cryptocurrency exchange.

-There is currently an implementation running at fryx.finance.
+There is currently an implementation running at https://fryx.finance.

 ## Instructions